andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 This example above is very silly, in the real life an attacker would use a sql injection exploitation framework (the most famous is the [SQLMap](http://sqlmap.org)).
-This sql injection frameworks support several databases and automatizes all the attack life cicle like discovering tables, discovering system tables, dumping data and even trying to execute command line in the OS directly.
+This sql injection frameworks support several databases and automatizes all the attack life cycle like discovering tables, discovering system tables, dumping data and even trying to execute command line in the OS directly.

 ## Lock users account after X failed sign in attempts